cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 If not declared, a field is considerd to participate only on the "main"(unnamed) relation.
 To declare the participation on a subset, that contains the "main"(unnamed) relation the syntax provides the reserved relation name "/".
-A shortcut to participate to all relations will be added to the syntax: "*".
+A shortcut to participate to all relations is available with the syntax: "*".

 ## Participation of hubs
-Hubs participate to all relations that are addressed by the fields mapped to the business keys.
+Hubs participate to all relations that contain a full set of fields mapped to the business keys.

+- The full set of business keys is determined by the largest mapped set of all relations.
+- relations with different or incomplete column outcome will fail the consistency check
+- relations without any contribution by a link/link satellite will trigger a warning since there might be unnecessary data loaded.

-This rule also contains the simple case, since fields belong to the main"(unnamed) relation without any declaration.
+This concept include the simple case, since fields without any relation declaration  belong to the main"(unnamed) relation .
-For every incoming relation name, there should be a matching relation name at the hub.
-Else there might be a loss of data, since specific business keys might not be saved.
-The DVPD Compiler should check this constraint.
-Processing relation names that are not incoming, might create unnecessary records but will not harm consistency.

 ## Participation of links
 How to determine the participation of link on relations